aleccresencio/LBYCPD2_OPAA/README.md

 # Revision Logs:
 ### 04/03/21
-- First push of the code in the repository, with working login system
+- First push of the code in the repository, with working login system.

 ### 04/04/21
-- Coded the home and logout button of the program
+- Developed the home and logout button of the program.

 ### 04/05/21
-- Added css to the user interface.
-Started working on the meetings feature.
+- Added CSS stylesheet to the user interface.
+- Started working on the meetings feature.

 ### 04/08/21
 - Continued working on the meetings screen where the user can see the list of meetings.

 ### 04/12/21
-- Started working on request meeting and set meeting feature.
+- Started developing the request meeting and set meeting feature of the program.

+### 04/14/21
+- Further developed the online database through mySQL.

+### 04/19/21
+- Started branching out the online repository for each of the members.
+- Familiarized with the git plugins of the IntelliJ IDE

 # Information about contributors: